apache/nuttx/boards/arm/rp2040/raspberrypi-pico/README.txt

   - UART  (console port)
     - GPIO 0 (UART0 TX) and GPIO 1 (UART0 RX) are used for the console.
   - I2C
+  - SPI (DMA transfer is not supported yet)
   - Flash ROM Boot
   - SRAM Boot
     - If Pico SDK is available, nuttx.uf2 file which can be used in